Old Colony Library Network

-The Old Colony Library Network (OCLN) is a consortium of 28 member libraries located on the South Shore of Massachusetts in the United States.
-OCLN membership includes 26 town and city libraries and two academic libraries.
+The Old Colony Library Network (OCLN) is a consortium of 27 member libraries located on the South Shore of Massachusetts in the United States.
+OCLN membership includes 26 town and city libraries and one academic library.
 OCLN's cooperative approach enables member libraries to provide services that they would not be able to afford separately.
-OCLN was founded in 1984 and is incorporated in Massachusetts as a 501(c)3 corporation.
+OCLN was founded in 1984 and is incorporated in Massachusetts as a 501(c)(3) corporation.
 OCLN is recognized as a charitable organization by the Massachusetts Attorney General's office.